 Nottingham University Hospitals NHS Trust is the sponsor for this study.
 Data will be stored and analysed by the University of Nottingham and [NHS site] on secure university and NHS networks.
 At the end of the study your personal data and research data will be securely transferred to the Nottingham University Hospitals NHS Trust (sponsor) and a copy stored securely at the University of Nottingham.
 In line with Good Clinical Practice guidelines, your personal data (address, telephone number) will be kept for 12 months after the end of the study.
 All research data will be kept securely for at least 7 years following the end of the study and may be used in possible future research during that time if you have provided consent for this.
 Such usage in future research would have to be approved by investigators at the University of Nottingham, Nottingham University Hospitals NHS Trust and the National Institute for Health Research before anonymised data is released.
-During the time your data is being stored all precautions will be taken by all those involved to maintain your confidentiality and only members of the research team will have access to your personal data.
+During the time your data is being stored all precautions will be taken by all those involved to maintain your confidentiality and only members of the research team s at the above mentioned institutions will have access to your personal data.
 After this time your data will be disposed of securely.

 Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
 If you withdraw from the study, we will keep the information about you that we have already obtained.
 If there is any loss of capacity (the ability to make your own decisions) during the study, your identifiable data would be retained for the purposes of the study.
-To safeguard your rights, we will use the minimum personally-identifiable information possible.
+To safeguard your rights, we will use the minimum personally-identifiable information possible, this information will include your name, date of birth, NHS number, address, telephone number(s), email address (if you have one).
 People will use this information to do the research or to check your records to make sure that the research is being done properly.
 People who do not need to know who you are will not be able to see your name or contact details.